Honda CR-Z: Sri Lanka

-Discontinuation

-On June 17, 2016, Honda announced that the CR-Z will be discontinued at the end of the year to make room for the Accord Hybrid and Clarity.

-Racing
+Aftermarket

 Two Honda Performance Development CR-Z Racers entered the 25-hour of Thunderhill endurance race held on December 4–5, 2010 at Willows, California.
-The car, first shown to the public at 2010 SEMA Show, is fully stripped down with lowered suspension.
-A turbo charger is bolted to the engine raising output to 175 hp and 155 lbft of torque, furthermore, the Integrated Motor Assist setup is modified utilizing components from Mission Motors and a push-to-pass function is added, making a total of 200 hp and 175 lbft of torque when the button is pressed.
+The car, first shown to the public at 2010 SEMA Show, was fully stripped down with lowered suspension.
+A turbo charger was bolted to the engine raising output to 175 hp and 155 lbft of torque, furthermore, the Integrated Motor Assist setup was modified utilizing components from Mission Motors and a push-to-pass function was added, making a total of 200 hp and 175 lbft of torque when the button is pressed.
 One of the two entrants battled from a near 10-lap deficit to finish second in the Endurance 3 class, after suffering early in the race from two five-minute "stop-and-hold" penalties caused by refueling problems.
 The other entrant scored pole position of the class but failed to finish the race.

 The Honda CR-Z was one of the most showcased cars during the SEMA Show earlier in the year and one of the cars produced 533 hp.
 This is what the hybrid engine could withstand in terms of power.